YuehWenn/HSR-Fix/Guides/CheckTextureOverride.md

 handling = skip
 ```
 if you waht handling = skip effect,you need to chech which VertexShader
-is provide resources for this yyy IndexBuffer or VertexBuffer,so you need:
+is provided resources for this yyy IndexBuffer or VertexBuffer,so you need:

 ```ini
 [TextureOverride_XXXX]